Satstef/SingSong/README.md

 - sending email with confirmation token;
 - creating user profile page, upload files and create interactions between user and the machine (user can insert data, update them, listen to music);
+- store all datas in sqlite3 Database;
-- creating users personal folder to store uploaded files If you may find this code helpful for your works, I will be glad to give more information about.
+- creating users personal folder to store uploaded files;
+If you may find this code helpful for your works, I will be glad to give more information about.